 Looking for a career that integrates sustainability?
 This new series spotlights NC State alumni who are making a difference in sustainability.

-Randall Hayward, a 2016 graduate of NC State majoring in Supply Chain and Operations Management, shares about his jump from campus to a sustainability-related career.
+Megan Pendell, a 2017 graduate of NC State majoring in Environmental Sciences (minor in Applied Ecology), shares about her jump from campus to a sustainability-related career.

 How is sustainability part of your current work?